Requirements and Mistakes: HIPAA De-Identification

 • combinations of age, rare diagnosis, and event timing

-Those details can identify someone surprisingly fast, especially in small communities or unusual clinical events.
+Those details can identify someone fast.
+Especially in small communities or unusual clinical events.
+A dataset describing a:

 Method 2: Expert Determination